What are we doing on Rosh HaShanah? What is this holiday about?

 Or maybe, we know how to get there, and we know that we’re all on the same path, and that there may be hands behind me and a hand above me to pull up, but that ultimately, each of us must traverse life’s path one our own, strenuously, treacherously.
 That shofar keeps us on pace, reminds us where we’re headed.

 And sometimes, we may feel like sheep: that whether we live or die has nothing to do with our choices, that we are wandering through an anonymous existence without agency.
-How would Judgment Day feel if a loved one in a broken down car asking for help had been killed by a police officer sworn to help?
+How would Judgment Day feel if a loved one in a broken down car asking for assistance had been killed by a police officer sworn to help?
 Or if our home burned down in a random electrical fire?
 Or if we were refugees in a war?
 Or if a loved one waiting at a red light was hit by a driver texting?
 Or if we were caught in the throes of depression?
 That fabulous military review might look like farce, and we might need to express our feeling like sheep, hearing the desperate and varied cries of the shofar.

 These true experiences may not be what the author of our Mishna was thinking about, but they reflect equally true alternative, theoretical mishnas.